CityofToronto/bdit_data-sources/volumes/miovision/README.md

 #### `volumes_15min_tmc`

 `volumes_15min_tmc` contains data aggregated into 15 minute bins.
 Interpolation process is no longer included in the new process now that we have enough data.
-In the new gap filling process, we try to identify hours of data that we can trust (aka not found in the `unacceptable_gaps` table) and set those 15min bin to NULL instead of 0.
+In the new gap filling process, we try to identify hours of data that we can trust (aka not found in the `unacceptable_gaps` table) and set those 15min bin to 0 instead of NULL.
 To be more specific, 15 minute bins where there are no data are filled with 0s for pedestrians, cyclists and light vehicles (`classification_uid IN (1,2,6)`); trucks, buses and vans are not filled because they are rarely observed, and filling in light vehicles would be sufficient to ensure there are no gaps for the `Vehicles` class used in [`report_dates`](#refresh-reporting-views) and subsequent views.

 Whereas for the other classes, we still aggregate them and put them into the 15min bin table as long as they have volume > 0.
 However, we do not do the same gap filling process for them and hence do not include those where volume = 0 for these classification_uid.
 The line `HAVING pad.classification_uid IN (1,2,6) OR SUM(A.volume) > 0` does exactly that.